Oregon Domestic Kitchen Can you legally sell food from home in Oregon?

 Before getting a license, a representative from the Oregon Department of Agriculture must inspect your kitchen.
 Here is a list of requirements they look for before approving it.
 Once approved, your inspector will give you an application for a license.

 There are actually two different types of licenses — one for a bakery and the other for a food processor.
-If you only make baked goods, you need to apply with license type 11, with an annual fee starting at $152.
-If you make other items, like jams and jellies, you need license type 16, which has a flat rate annual fee of $189.
+If you only make baked goods, you need to apply with license type 11, and if you make other items, like jams and jellies, you need license type 16.
 If you make both baked goods and other items, you only need license type 16.

 The application is not online — you will receive one after you have completed your approval inspection.